marixel/jina-vault/collagen.md

 - [[glycoprotein]]
 - part of [[extracellular matrix]] (outside of cell)
-- only found outside of cel
+- only found outside of cell